What Does The In-Field Training Content Look Like?

 In Colorado, Mike prefers to work with Pro Photo Rental based in Boulder.
 Their service has been great and if you rent a body with 2 lenses, they'll give an additional 15% off the order total (on top of any length-of rental discounts that start at 7 rental days).
 Call them at (303) 588-6799 if you have any questions or to line up your rental.

 Outside of Colorado, Mike likes to use Lens Rentals based in Tennessee.
-They have a good reputation and good availability on a wide variety of equipment - including some listed in Mike's article on Recommended Lenses for Night Photography.
+They have a good reputation and good availability on a wide variety of equipment - including some listed in Mike's article on the Best Lenses for Night Photography.

 Beyond the Photo Gear